Harshita890/Interview-Coach/README.md

 Camera, microphone, speech recognition, and speech playback work best on HTTPS.

+## Manual GitHub Update Checklist

+If you want to update GitHub manually, review these files before committing:

+- `app.py` for Flask routes and database-backed interview flow
+- `models/database.py` for SQLite users and saved session storage
+- `templates/history.html`, `templates/login.html`, and `templates/report.html` for new pages
+- `README.md` for feature and setup documentation

+Do not upload `interview_mirror.db` to GitHub.
+The app creates the local SQLite database automatically.

 ## GitHub Language Note

 This repository is a Python project.
 The `templates/` and `static/` folders contain support files for the Flask UI, so `.gitattributes` is used to keep GitHub's language bar focused on the Python backend.